 The Department plays no role in the application or decision-making process, which, is fully delegated to the participating lenders.

 The lender assesses viability, that is, whether the business will be able to make the necessary repayments on the credit, according to its normal assessment criteria and the decision of the lender in terms of assessing viability is final.
 The baseline for determining commercial viability within the Scheme should be no different from the standard viability test applied by each lender within their normal commercial SME lending procedures.

 There is no automatic entitlement to receive a guaranteed facility even if a business believes it satisfies the basic eligibility criteria.
 The normal redress processes are available to declined businesses.

-The borrower pays a 2% annual premium which partially covers the cost of providing the guarantee.
+The borrower pays a premium which partially covers the cost of providing the guarantee.
 The premium can vary but for the period June 2018 to 2019 it will be 1%.
 The premium is collected annually or quarterly in advance throughout the three year life of the guarantee based on the annual contracted principal balance.
 The Scheme Guarantee Premium is the amount of money the borrower pays as a contribution towards the costs of the State providing the Scheme.
 As such it is analogous with an arrangement fee payable for the provision of a facility, and not an insurance premium paid to give the borrower protection against their inability to repay a facility which has been provided.

 Types of eligible loans

 The Scheme is designed to be able to be used to support a range of debt instruments appropriate to the borrowing needs of SMEs.
 Term loans and other instruments such as on-demand performance bonds will be covered by the Scheme.

 - Primary production in agriculture, horticulture and fisheries are excluded from the scope of the scheme in the light of particular restrictions under the De Minimis State Aid rules.
 Note the food and drinks sectors will be eligible for the Scheme.